Student's t-test: Assumptions

 Most two-sample t-tests are robust to all but large deviations from the assumptions.

 For exactness, the t-test and Z-test require normality of the sample means, and the t-test additionally requires that the sample variance follows a scaled χ distribution, and that the sample mean and sample variance be statistically independent.
 Normality of the individual data values is not required if these conditions are met.
 By the central limit theorem, sample means of moderately large samples are often well-approximated by a normal distribution even if the data are not normally distributed.
+However, the sample size required for the sample means to converge to normality depends on the skewness of the distribution of the original data.
+The sample can vary from 30 to 100 or higher values depending on the skewness.

 For non-normal data, the distribution of the sample variance may deviate substantially from a χ distribution.

 However, if the sample size is large, Slutsky's theorem implies that the distribution of the sample variance has little effect on the distribution of the test statistic.
-That is as sample size $n$ increases:
+That is, as sample size $n$ increases: